pranavsky/Terraform_Workshop/Readme.md

 You should now see Terraform has been successfully initialized!
 13. Now type terraform plan
 This will show you the Linux debian instance that we want to deploy.
 This is listed in main.tf.
 Look out the resources that we have setup and ready for deployment in main.tf
 14. Type terraform apply to do the deployment.
+Wait for the command to complete
 15. Go back to Google Console and check under Compute Engine, the terraform instance will be created
 16. Copy the external IP address and ping it from your command prompt, you'd see success response.
 17. To destroy the just created instance type terraform destroy